gregnordin/byproject/notes.md

 Get ready for release to public github repository

-- Handle date not being in file
+- &#9989; Handle date not being in file
-- Make sure dates are defined for different flags & options
+- &#9989; Make sure dates are defined for different flags & options
-- Better formatted output
+- &#9989; Better formatted output
-- Are docstrings complete & accurate?
+- &#9989; Are docstrings complete & accurate?
 - README.md
+    - Assume only one project per line; ignore contexts
     - Connect to todo.txt
     - Connect to Plain Text Productivity
     - Requirements